Wednesday, 15 July 2015

-Is there a school for high functioning autism?
+Is there a good school for PDA?
 This is our PDA story (week 15)

 At the beginning of the year, I decided to open my blog up to other families living with Pathological Demand Avoidance (PDA) because I felt there were so many truths to tell about how this condition is affecting so many.
 Fourteen brave people managed to find the time to put some part of their lives into words for me, and I'm very grateful to them.